864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 All manufacturing facilities require resources in the form of staff, electricity, and cooling & heating systems.

-Such resources costs can be optimized, however, through AI technology.
+Such resource costs can be optimized, however, through AI technology.

-Google, for instance, has given their Deepmind AI full control over their data center’s cooling system.
+Google, for instance, has given its Deepmind AI full control over its data center’s cooling system.

 The result of such a trust was a 30% energy savings for the company!